AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 [Scalatags](https://github.com/lihaoyi/scalatags), Javascript for the interactivity, static file serving, and database integration via [ScalaSql](https://github.com/com-lihaoyi/scalasql/).
-While slightly long, this example should give you a tour of all the things you need to know to use Cask.
+While slightly long, this example should give you a tour of all the things you need to know to use Gask.

-Note that this is a "boring" server-side-rendered webapp with Ajax interactions, without any complex front-end frameworks or libraries: it's purpose is to demonstrate a simple working web application of using Cask end-to-end, which you can build upon to create your own Cask web application architected however you would like.
+Note that this is a "boring" server-side-rendered webapp with Ajax interactions, without any complex front-end frameworks or libraries: it's purpose is to demonstrate a simple working web application of using Gask end-to-end, which you can build upon to create your own Gask web application architected however you would like.

 $$$todo

-## Running Cask with Virtual Threads
+## Running Gask with Virtual Threads

 $$$minimalApplicationWithLoom

-Cask can support using Virtual Threads to handle the request out of the box, you can enable it with the next steps:
+Gask can support using Virtual Threads to handle the request out of the box, you can enable it with the next steps:

-1. Running cask with Java 21 or later
+1. Running gask with Java 21 or later
 2. add `--add-opens java.base/java.lang=ALL-UNNAMED` to your JVM options, which is needed to name the virtual threads.
-3. add `-Dcask.virtual-threads.enabled=true` to your JVM options, which is needed to enable the virtual threads.
+3. add `-Dgask.virtual-threads.enabled=true` to your JVM options, which is needed to enable the virtual threads.
 4. tweak the underlying carrier threads with `-Djdk.virtualThreadScheduler.parallelism`, `jdk.virtualThreadScheduler.maxPoolSize` and `jdk.unparker.maxPoolSize`.

 **Advanced Features**:

-1. You can change the default scheduler of the carrier threads with `cask.internal.Util.createVirtualThreadExecutor` method, but keep in mind, that's not officially supported by JDK for now.
+1. You can change the default scheduler of the carrier threads with `gask.internal.Util.createVirtualThreadExecutor` method, but keep in mind, that's not officially supported by JDK for now.
-2. You can supply your own `Executor` by override the `handlerExecutor()` method in your `cask.Main` object, which will be called only once when the server starts.
+2. You can supply your own `Executor` by override the `handlerExecutor()` method in your `gask.Main` object, which will be called only once when the server starts.
 3. You can use `jdk.internal.misc.Blocker`'s `begin` and `end` methods to help the `ForkJoinPool` when needed.
 4. You can use `Util.createVirtualThreadScheduler` to create separate `ForkJoinPool` as scheduler for the virtual threads.